snek5000/snek5000/docs/tuto_phill_script.myst.md

 simulation saved in the current directory.
 ```

-## Read/plot state and stat files as hexahedral data
+## Read and plot state and stat files as hexahedral data

 We saw that the directory `session_00` contains a state file (`phill0.f00001`) and a
 `sts` file (`stsphill0.f00001`).